 The Programme is open to applicants who are within 5 years of the completion of their Ph.D. from anywhere in the world, regardless of nationality, and is not restricted to citizens of the EU.
 All things being equal, preference is given to those who have recently completed a doctorate, not had a postdoctoral position before and/or are on the job market.The language of the programme is English and applicants must fulfil the English language requirements as outlined in the section on Eligibility.

-Applicants for Max Weber Fellowships who are nationals and/or residents (please check details on eligibility) of Australia, Finland, Poland, Slovenia or Japan may be considered for the grant schemes that are run by funding bodies in these countries.
-We also anticipate that there may be similar arrangements for the Greek and Portuguese nationals.
+Applicants for Max Weber Fellowships who are nationals and/or residents (please check details on eligibility) of Finland, Poland, Greece, Slovenia or Japan may be considered for the grant schemes that are run by funding bodies in these countries.

 For How Long?

 The vast majority of Max Weber Fellowships are for one year.

 - The Department of Law (LAW) only offer 1 year Fellowships.

 - The Department of Political and Social Sciences (SPS), the Department of History and Civilization (HEC) and the Robert Schuman Centre for Advanced Studies (RSCAS) offer both 1 year and 2 year Fellowships.
 Fellows in the Department of SPS who stay on for a second year will have the possibility of applying for a Part-time professor contract (level PR9/1) for 12 months involving some teaching duties and mentoring Ph.D. researchers: net remuneration would be approximately 820 EUR in addition to the monthly grant.